M-Kerr/LangCompareV2/README.md

             etc.

     ./src/main.cpp
-        The main call builds a list of Code objects from user input, Opens a pipe, calls the execute() method on each Code object passing the pipe to communicate timing results.
+        The main call first builds a list of Code objects from user input.
+        Then it opens a pipe, calls the execute() method on each Code object passing the pipe to communicate timing results.
+        Finally, it prints the results.

 How to contribute support for a language:

+    * wrapper file
+        - timing support
+        - embed user code
+        - return timing results
+    * <language>_code.h/cpp
+        - wrapper file macro
+        - execute() method implementation ./src/languages/compile_and_run_failure.h exception is provided to signal compilation failures.

+    * languages.h
+        - language list
+        - code_factory section